HelpGiveThanks/HGTconfiguration/README.md

   Once you have your three icon files stored on your computer
 1. Click into your browser's File Manager pm folder by clicking the 'Up One Level' button twice, and then double clicking on your TGB folder = pm.

-     I'll refer to this main TBG folder from now on with three dots '...' in case you named it something different.
+     I'll refer to this main TBG folder from now on with three dots '...' = pm.
 1. Next, click into your .../thebuggenie/ folder.
 1. Click the 'Upload' button in the File Manager's top menu bar.
 1. Click the 'Choose File' button in the window that opens.
 1. Find and click on the favicon.png image file.
 1. Click the 'Choose' button.
-1. Click the 'Yes' button in the next popup window to replace the current favicon.png file.
+1. Click the 'Yes' button in the next popup window that opens to replace the current favicon.png file.
 1. Click the 'Choose File' button again.
 1. Find and click on the header.png file NOT the Header icon.png file.
 1. Click the 'Choose' button.
-1. Click the 'Yes' button in the next popup window to replace the current header.png file.
+1. Click the 'Yes' button in the next popup window that opens to replace the current header.png file.
 1. When the bottom right grey progress bar says that these uploads are complete, close the upload window.
 1. Open a new tab in your browser.
-1. Type in your website's buggenie url: http://YOURSITE.COM/pm/.
+1. Type in your website's buggenie url: http://YOURSITE.COM/pm/ OR http://YOURSITE.COM/yourfamily/pm/.

 #####E. Configure TGB name, theme, and icons